Laying the foundation

 Since 2019, Lahden yhteiskoulu has been teaching in the building called Kansakoulu located in Vuorikatu only few hundred meters away.

 The school for upper secondary department for adults in connection with Lahden yhteiskoulu was established in 1963 being the first school for upper secondary department for adults outside the capital area.

 Lahden yhteiskoulu is a unit comprising the comprehensive classes from the 6th to 9th, upper secondary school and upper secondary department for adults.
 The school unit has more than 1600 students and another 150 attending separate subject studies in the upper secondary department for adults.
 The school employs more than 100 teachers and other staff members.

 The school curriculum enables a wide choice of subjects in comprehensive and upper secondary school as well as in the upper secondary department for adults.
-There is a choice between five foreign languages: English, Swedish, French, German and Russian.
+There is a choice between six foreign languages: English, Swedish, French, German, Spanish and Russian.
 In upper secondary school Physics, Chemistry and Biology studies can be extended through practical courses; in Psychology through research courses making students acquainted with scientific research.
 Art and non-academic subjects provide extra project, workshop and creative-writing courses.

 In comprehensive school students can attend special, advanced courses in Mathematics and Swedish language.
 All students learn to know Computer Science.
 There are also special music, art and mathematics oriented classes in comprehensive school where students are accepted through special screening.

 Lahden yhteiskoulu has received a special prize for the best results in the province of Häme.
 Most students aim at further studies in universities and other institutes of higher education.
 According to the statistics about 50 per cent of students of Lahden yhteiskoulu were continuing their studies at the university level.
 The percentage is one of the highest in the whole country.